Secrets Management

 The high-level process required to use Secrets Management includes the following steps:

-• To obtain a subscription for Secrets Management, you must contact your SnapLogic CSM.
+• To obtain a subscription for SnapLogic Secrets Management, contact your SnapLogic CSM.

-• An administrator of the secrets manager configures the storage for endpoint credentials, creates authentication roles and access permissions, and generates secrets.
+• A secrets manager administrator configures the storage for endpoint credentials, creates authentication roles and access permissions, and generates secrets.

-• The administrator of Snaplex nodes configures them with the token and the information required to communicate with the secrets manager.
+• A Groundplex administrator configures nodes to communicate with the secrets manager.

-• In SnapLogic, a Pipeline designer or Org admin configures the dynamic accounts to authenticate with the secrets manager.
+• A pipeline designer or Environment admin configures the endpoint accounts to access the secrets manager.